Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Evaluation

 Fig.~\ref{fig:sddf_vs_baselines} shows qualitative comparisons against RaDe-GS~\cite{radegs2024} (RGB-D and depth-only), Nerfacto~\cite{nerfstudio2023}, and \sdfbaseline~\cite{instantngp2022} with sphere tracing.
 In Fig.~\ref{fig:comp_radegs}, RaDe-GS exhibits erroneous artifacts around the toilet, at the corner, or near the fridge, where there are limited RGB-D observations.
 Meanwhile, our method accurately reconstructs these areas.
 Nerfacto also exhibits artifacts due to insufficient data as shown in Fig.~\ref{fig:comp_nerf}.
 Since no explicit representations like our ellipsoids or the Gaussians in RaDe-GS are used, Nerfacto predicts SDDF based on the learned volume density, which is optimized for photometric rendering rather than scene geometry, leading to large distance prediction errors.

 Meanwhile, sphere tracing on SDF-Instant-NGP~\cite{instantngp2022} does not exhibit significant artifacts.
 However, this baseline tends to learn smoother shapes that lack sharper details, such as the plant shown in the second row or the chairs in the third row of Fig.~\ref{fig:comp_sdf}.
 Moreover, the first row of Fig.~\ref{fig:comp_sdf} shows that the errors accumulated during sphere tracing become significant at boundaries when the SDF model does not predict accurate SDF consistently.
-These qualitative observations are consistent in \emph{real} ScanNet data~\cite{dai2017scannet}, as shown in Figs.~\ref{fig:sddf_vs_baselines} and \ref{fig:more_sddf_comp_scannet}.
+These qualitative observations are consistent in \emph{real} ScanNet data~\cite{dai2017scannet}, as shown in Fig.~\ref{fig:sddf_vs_baselines} and Fig.~\ref{fig:more_sddf_comp_scannet} in Supplemental~\ref{sec:appdx_more_vis_sddf_prediction}.

 The quantitative results in Table~\ref{tab:mae_sddf} show that our method reaches the state of the art for both LiDAR and RGB-D datasets.
 Our method has slightly higher errors on RGB-D datasets because our method only uses depth information from the RGB-D datasets, whereas RaDe-GS uses both RGB and depth data.
 Moreover, our method is trained with 20$\times$ downsampling, whereas RaDe-GS uses 2$\times$ downsampling and hence approximately 10$\times$ more depth data.
 Consequently, RaDe-GS uses a significantly higher number of parameters as seen in Table~\ref{tab:gpu_cost_model_size}.
-Nerfacto and \sdfbaseline do not downsample the data, but generally perform worse than ours.
+Nerfacto and \sdfbaseline{} do not downsample the data, but generally perform worse than ours.
+Training with depth loss~\cite{kangle2021dsnerf} does not improve the distance predictions by Nerfacto.
+We examine the results of Nerfacto and depth-Nerfacto further in Supplemental~\ref{sec:appdx_training_of_nerfacto}.
 With RGB-D datasets, RaDe-GS~\cite{radegs2024} has the lowest MAE among models that use both RGB and depth.
 However, as shown in Table~\ref{tab:mae_sddf} and in Fig.~\ref{fig:comp_radegs_depth_only}, when RaDe-GS is trained using depth data only, it shows significantly larger errors in larger and more complicated scenes.
-We omit quantitative evaluation on ScanNet data~(Fig.~\ref{fig:more_sddf_comp_scannet}), due to the unavailability of a reliable ground-truth mesh.
+We omit quantitative evaluation on ScanNet data (Fig.~\ref{fig:more_sddf_comp_scannet} in Supplemental~\ref{sec:appdx_more_vis_sddf_prediction}), due to the unavailability of a reliable ground-truth mesh.